letronghieubkhn-droid/book-recommender/README.md

-🧠 Build a Semantic Book Recommender with LLMs – Full Course This repository contains the complete source code for the freeCodeCamp course titled “Build a Semantic Book Recommender with LLMs – Full Course.”
+🧠 Build a Semantic Book Recommender
-The project demonstrates how to build a semantic search and recommendation system for books using Large Language Models (LLMs) and vector databases.

 🧩 Project Components
 This tutorial is divided into five main components: